orbyjs/core/README.md

 It allows to recover the context of the component, unlike React's `useContext`, it returns the whole context if it does not have an argument.

 ```jsx

 const context = useContext(Context);
 ```

-Context is the return of the `createContext` instance of the library [@orby/context](https://github.com/orbyjs/context), this homologous behavior of `React.createContext`.
+Context is the return of the `createContext` instance, this homologous behavior of `React.createContext`.

 ### useMemo